Paul Maritz: Mifos

-Maritz serves as chairman of the Board of Mifos, an open source financial software platform.
+Maritz is chairman of Mifos, an open source financial software platform.
 For some time he was the only source of financial support for the initiative.

 Acronis

 In October 2021, Maritz was named as the chairman of the board of directors for Acronis.
 Maritz is in charge of Acronis’ governance and leadership as the company enhances its position in the service provider industry and prepares for further expansion.

-Philanthropy
+Other activities

 Maritz was an angel investor in Apture.

 He is the chairman of the board of the Grameen Foundation, which provides microfinance support and sponsors third-world development projects.

 Maritz is interested in wildlife issues and helps developing countries to use technology to improve life.

 Recognition

 In 2010, Paul Maritz was named by CRN the number one Most Influential Executive of 2010.